lorforlinux/docs.beagleboard.io/books/pru-cookbook/02start/start.rst

 the PRU.
 This chapter discusses what Beagles are out there, how to load the
 <<<<<<< HEAD
 <<<<<<< HEAD
-latest software image on your beagle, how to run the Visual Studio Code IDE and how to
+latest software image on your Beagle, how to run the Visual Studio Code IDE and how to
 =======
 latest software image on your Beagle, how to run the Visual Studio Code IDE and how to
 >>>>>>> d2f51ee3a125e07c469b23df15cd4949c09832de